Alumni Ventures: Taraltec Solutions Pvt Ltd—Anjan Mukherjee, PGP 1989

 For someone unfamiliar with the space, how would you describe Taraltec’s approach to water treatment?

-At a very simple level, Taraltec focuses on disinfecting contaminated water in a way that is both effective and practical.
+At a very basic level, Taraltec focuses on effectively and practically disinfecting contaminated water.
 The idea is to address the problem at the source rather than rely on chemical-heavy processes or complex infrastructure.
 Our approach aims to simplify treatment while ensuring safety, so that clean water becomes easier to access in real-world settings rather than remaining an ideal solution on paper.

 Building solutions in sectors like water and infrastructure often takes time.
 What were some of the early challenges you encountered?